kvarak/dnd/docs/_Rules/skills.md

         <li>Weal and woe, for both good and bad results</li>
         <li>Nothing, for results that aren’t especially good or bad</li></ul>
       The omen doesn’t take into account any possible circumstances that might change the outcome, such as the casting of spells or the loss or gain of a companion.</li></ul>
-      <p><b>Arithmancy (→ Mathematics, trait).</b> Utilizing mathematics and complex formulas, an arithmancer can see patterns in the future, using these portents to prepare for upcoming events and even ensure they happen.</p>
+      <p><b>Arithmancy (→ Mathematics, <b>trait</b>).</b> Utilizing mathematics and complex formulas, an arithmancer can see patterns in the future, using these portents to prepare for upcoming events and even ensure they happen.</p>
       <p><b>Astrology.</b> See the Astrology skill.</p>
       <p><b>Other.</b> See https.//en.wikipedia.org/wiki/Methods_of_divination for more examples.</p>
     </details>
     <details>
-      <summary>Scrying (trait)</summary>
+      <summary>Scrying (<b>trait</b>)</summary>
       Scrying magic uses an invisible magical sensor to send you information.
 Having this skill allows you to steer a scrying sensor with more skill.
 In addition to the basic movements and sensory acuity of the sensor, you can use your Stealth and Investigation skills through it.
     </details>
   </details>

   <details>
     <summary>Enchantment</summary>
     A term for those types of magic which control and manipulate the target's mind and/or take over control of their body.
-You have Expertise on checks to recall lore about phenomena associated with Enchantment magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Enchantment magic.
     <details>
       <summary>Charm</summary>
-      Your expertise is in charms and enthrallment, allowing you to recognize whether a person is acting under its own control or being influenced by someone.
+      Your <b>expertise</b> is in charms and enthrallment, allowing you to recognize whether a person is acting under its own control or being influenced by someone.
 You would only be able to detect this for folk of your culture, as other folk and/or cultures may behave very differently from what you are used to, unless you have an appropriate skill in evaluating their behavior.
 To be able to assess a non-humanoid creature, you need an appropriate Nature or Animal handling skill.
     </details>
     <details>
       <summary>Compulsion</summary>